The broad-lined Type-Ic supernova SN 2022xxf with extraordinary two-humped light curves: Results and discussion

 In SN~2022xxf, following the first maximum (MJD 59880.0 adopted as phase $\phi = 0$~day), the LCs decline and at around +30 days they rise again in all bands.
 The second rise lasts longer, for about 40 days, after which the SN reaches a second maximum at around +75 days.
 The second maximum is slightly brighter compared to the first one by $0.1-0.2$ mag in the $r$ and $i$ bands, and clearly brighter (0.6 mag) in the $g$ band.
-The \textit{u}-band rise is dramatic ($\sim$0.1 mag~d$^{-1}$), although there are only two data points, and with large error bars.
+The \textit{u}-band rise is dramatic ($\sim$0.1 mag~d$^{-1}$), although there are only two data points, {and the first one has a large error bar}.
 This implies a color evolution towards the blue in the second LC hump, which is confirmed in the $(g-r)$ color curve (Fig.~\ref{fig:colcurve}).
 As the blue turnover is irrespective of the line-of-sight extinction, this is a robust observation.
-The peak brightness of the second peak is about 2 mag brighter than the luminosity expected from the $^{56}$Co decay tail, equivalent to a more than six times increase of luminosity.
+The peak brightness of the second peak is about 2 mag brighter than the luminosity expected from the $^{56}$Co decay tail, equivalent to {an increase of luminosity by more than six times}.

-To estimate the total radiative energy of the second hump, we calculate the bolometric LC of SN~2022xxf (Fig.~\ref{fig:lcbol}) using the method of \citet{lyman14}.
-Extinction of $E(B-V)=0.8$~mag is assumed and corrected.
+To estimate the total radiative energy of the second hump, we calculate the bolometric LC of SN~2022xxf (Fig.~\ref{fig:lcbol}) using the method of \citet{lyman14}. {A reddening} of $E(B-V)=0.8$~mag is assumed and corrected.
 Assuming that the first hump can be represented by a SN~1998bw-like LC, the bolometric LC of SN~2022xxf is subtracted by that of SN~1998bw, computed in the same way and scaled down to match the first maximum of SN~2022xxf (Fig.~\ref{fig:lcbol}).
 The difference LC, which represents the second rise and hump, is then integrated along time, resulting in a total radiative energy of $\sim 4 \times 10^{49}$ erg.
 This amounts to a significant fraction of the total radiative energy ($\sim 7 \times 10^{49}$ erg), but can be achieved in the interaction scenario that requires only a few percent of typical SN explosion energy of $10^{51}$ erg converted into radiation.
 Using the Hybrid Analytic Flux FittEr for Transients (HAFFET)\footnote{\url{https://github.com/saberyoung/HAFFET}} tool \citep{yang23}, the first hump could be fit with a standard Ni-powered model with $\sim0.4~M_\odot$ of $^{56}$Ni, while the slow rise of the second hump prevents a reliable fit with $^{56}$Ni.

 The second hump of the LC drops faster than it rises, which suggests that $^{56}$Ni heating is unlikely to be the cause of the second hump; the decline is usually slower than the rise in the $^{56}$Ni heating mechanism (e.g., see SNe 1998bw and 2007gr in Fig.~\ref{fig:lc}).
 The production of $^{56}$Ni requires high temperature and density, thus this could only occur deep in the core, which implies that it is unlikely for the SN to synthesize any significant amount of $^{56}$Ni well after the explosion.
 Due to the longer photon diffusion time as the ejecta expand, $^{56}$Ni heating would predict a decline rate that is slower than the rise, which does not match the observations of SN 2022xxf.
 Therefore, a different mechanism is likely to be at play.
 After the fall, the LC settles at the level of the tail luminosities of SNe 1998bw and 2007gr (after being scaled at the first peak luminosity), indicating that the first peak is powered by the canonical $^{56}$Ni heating.
 There is however a hint of the LC flattening in SN~2022xxf ($>$ +100 days), which suggests that extra radiative energy is still generated in SN~2022xxf in addition to the power from the radioactive decay input.